 |

-the five small red sticks of each Genji-Ko pattern.
-By
+the five small red sticks of each Genji-Kô pattern,

-doing so, you will have the 52 manners to CONNECT 5 variables
+you will obtain 52 distinct ways to connect 5 variables

-in boolean algebraics.
-The linked sticks form a "conjunction" (AND,
+in Boolean algebra.
+The linked sticks form a "conjunction" (AND, ∨),

 |